Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method: Power spectrum analysis for Planck PR3 Data

-Furthermore, in Fig.~\ref{fig:tsz_contour}, the derived posterior distributions on our parameter sets are displayed, where the left and right panels showing the results for choosing the two different tSZ templates.
-As seen, the median values of the normalization amplitude $A_{\rm tSZ}<1$ for both cases demonstrate the marginalized amplitudes lower than those of two tSZ templates.
-We also observe a strong correlation between the CIB and tSZ amplitudes, with the contributions from IR and RS being notably smaller than those of CIB.
-In both cases, we find that the mean total residual foreground contribution across all $\ell$-bins to $C^{yy}_\ell$ is approximately $0.04$, which is 40\% smaller than the value of $0.07$ obtained from the simulations, as shown in Figs.~\ref{fig:simulation} \&~\ref{fig:null}.
+Furthermore, in Fig.~\ref{fig:tsz_contour}, the derived posterior distributions on our parameter sets are displayed, where the left and right panels showing the results for choosing the two different tSZ templates. {\red As shown, the median normalization amplitudes, $A_{\rm tSZ}=0.91$ and $1.0$ for the two cases, indicate that the marginalized amplitudes are respectively slightly lower than--yet fully consistent within $2\sigma$ uncertainties with--and well consistent with those of the corresponding tSZ templates.}.
+We also observe a strong correlation between the CIB and tSZ amplitudes, with the contributions from IR and RS being notably smaller than those of CIB. {\red In both cases, the mean total residual foreground contribution to $C^{yy}_\ell$, averaged over all $\ell$ bins, is about $0.03$.}

+For the trispectrum-included case, the reconstructed band powers of the tSZ signal and various foreground residuals are presented in Appendix~\ref{app:tri}.
+As observed, the trispectrum's contribution reduces the weighting of low-$\ell$ data, causing the highest three $\ell$-bins to dominate the fitting process.
+This is due to increased uncertainty at lower multipoles and the trispectrum impacts on the signal.